- The application asks whether you are applying for licensure as a Broker or an Associate Broker.

 - To be licensed as a Broker, you must have been actively practicing real estate, as either a licensed salesperson or broker, for three years immediately before filing this application.

 - The application also asks you whether you are applying by examination or reciprocity.

-- Select reciprocity if you hold a current , active broker license in another jurisdiction (state, the District of Columbia or U.S. territory).
+- Select reciprocity if you hold a current, active broker license in another jurisdiction (state, U.S. territory or District of Columbia).